dimitri-edel/team-8-jan/README.md

 [Back to Contents](#contents)

 ## Dependencies
+- Bootstrap
+- JQuery
+- Fontawesome

+## Possible Improvements

-No dependencies in this current build, however for a better social post experience we could integrate an API for each social media platform however this would require subscriptions we did not have time for in this project.
+For a better social post experience we could integrate an API for each social media platform however this would require subscriptions we did not have time for in this project.

 [Back to Contents](#contents)